// the above is not my code

 You’ll receive a report on whether you have damp and the severity of the issue.
 If you intend to fix the damp prior to sale, an expert can estimate the cost and time of repairs.
 If you intend to sell without making repairs, the report can be used to adjust your asking price and explain the issue to potential buyers.

-Contact Atlantis Damp to Book Your Dampness Survey
+Contact Atlantis to Book Your Damp Survey

 Identifying damp before putting your house on the market can determine the value of your home and affect how you proceed with the sale.